What Are Some Common Challenges With Breastfeeding?

 - Your breasts become unusually red, swollen, hard, or sore.

 - You have unusual discharge or bleeding from your nipples.

 - You're concerned your baby isn't gaining weight or getting enough milk.

 Where Can I Get Help With Breastfeeding?

-Images of mothers breastfeeding their babies make it look simple and spontaneous.
-But you should know that most women need some help and coaching.
-It can come from a nurse, doctor, family member, or friend, and it helps mothers get over the bumps in the road they may encounter.
+Images of mothers breastfeeding their babies make it look simple -- but most women need some help and coaching.
+It can come from a nurse, doctor, family member, or friend, and it helps mothers get over possible bumps in the road.

 Reach out to friends, family, and your doctor with any questions you may have.
 Most likely, the women in your life have had those same questions.